-Dylan Chmura is in his second year as a graduate assistant coach with the Iowa football program.
+Dylan Chmura is in his third year as a graduate assistant coach with the Iowa football program.
 He assists with the Hawkeye offensive line after joining the staff prior to 2019 spring practice.

 The Hawkeyes concluded the 2019 campaign with a 10-3 record following a 49-24 win over No. 22 Southern California in the Holiday Bowl.
 The three losses were all to ranked opponents by a combined 14 points.
 The Hawkeyes were 4-1 in trophy games for the third straight season.
 Iowa has won three straight postseason games and 12 straight nonconference games.

 Iowa’s efficient offense in 2019 featured junior tackle Tristan Wirfs, the Big Ten’s Rimington-Pace Offensive Lineman of the Year.
 Wirfs earned first-team All-America honors from as many as three national outlets.
-Junior tackle Alaric Jackson earned third-team All-Big Ten honors and redshirt freshman center Tyler Linderbaum was named honorable mention All-Big Ten.
-Wirfs declared for the 2020 NFL Draft following his junior season.
+Jackson earned third-team All-Big Ten honors and Linderbaum was named honorable mention All-Big Ten.
+Wirfs declared for the 2020 NFL Draft following his junior season and was the 13th player selected in the first round of the draft.
+Wirfs started every game in his rookie season at right tackle for Tampa, including the 2021 Super Bowl.

 Iowa ranked third in the Big Ten in fewest sacks allowed in 2019 (1.8), led the league in red zone offense, ranked second in fourth down conversions and fourth in time of possession.